finickydesert/Lessons/docker and kubernetes/docker and kubernetes summary.md

-have a ubuntu vm on hand for this i will either at some point keep this as a text file or change it to .md or even go crazy and bring it into a go file.
+have a ubuntu vm on hand for this i might bring it into a go file as a note like the notes i have for go.

 videos used:
 prep vids: https://www.youtube.com/watch?v=eGz9DS-aIeY , https://www.youtube.com/watch?v=7bA0gTroJjw